7 Tips for Safety Signs Workers Will Read

 - Keep it real: Speak human.
 Real, natural language is easier to read and remember.
 Be authentic and relatable with safety messages and writing.
 Want to hone in on humor?
 Introduce serious messages in a tastefully light way.
 This can help make information easier to absorb.

 - Change it up: Custom create messages and swap out signs periodically.
-This will help keep messages fresh and keep worker’ attention.
+This will help keep messages fresh and keep workers’ attention.
 Need more inspiration?
 Use a facility visual communication checklist.